Jacksonville Tea StaffBad BusinessSee notes (4) ↓

 The Setup: A Cheap Foot in the Door

-The complaints almost always start the same way.
-A customer calls Lickety Split for what sounds like a routine, affordable service call—a maintenance visit, a diagnostic, an inspection.
-In some cases the initial visit is advertised as free or low-cost.
-The technician arrives and, rather than addressing the actual issue, redirects to something far more expensive.
+The complaints we reviewed often start the same way.
+A customer says they called Lickety Split for what sounded like a routine, affordable service call—a maintenance visit, a diagnostic, an inspection.
+In some cases the initial visit is described as free or low-cost.
+The account then shifts to a recommendation for work the customer says was far more expensive than expected.

 One Jacksonville homeowner described calling in because their AC wasn't blowing air.
 They paid a service fee upfront, had a technician spend four hours at their home—a house built in 2024—and were told the entire house needed to be re-wired at a cost of nearly $2,000.
 A second technician from a different company later diagnosed the real problem: a blower replacement that cost $757, with no payment collected until the job was done.